GittieLabs/lovebank-services/README.md

 <br/><br/>

 ## Using Cloud Functions
-### Create Invite Codes (POST)
+### Create Invite Codes (PUT)
-Send a **POST** request to the URI for the invite function.
+Send a **PUT** request to the URI for the invite function.
 The request body should be a JSON object with the following parameters:
 ##### Parameters
 |          Name | Required |   Type  | Description |
 | -------------:|:--------:|:-------:| ----------- |